 - Food safety standards to help prevent food from being contaminated.
 (ISO 22000 Family)

 - IT security standards to help keep sensitive information secure.
 (ISO 27001 Family)

-Buying a product with an ISO certification and/or to a company that has been ISO certified is a guarantee that the product or company has followed a quality process.
-Not all suppliers have ISO or other kind of certifications, especially in low income, disaster or conflict settings.
-Without these standards in place, agencies may need to look for other sources of information to assure the quality before or during establishing a relation with a supplier.
+Buying a product with an ISO certification and/or to a company that has been ISO certified is a guarantee that the product or company has been followed a quality process.
+However, not all the suppliers have ISO or other kind of certifications, especially in disaster or conflict settings.
+Without these standards in place, agencies may need to look for other sources of information to assure the quality before or during stablishing a relation with a supplier.